-- With these documents, the foreign skilled worker can apply to HRSDC for a Canada Temporary Work Permit.
+- With these documents, the foreign skilled worker can apply to ESDC for a Canada Temporary Work Permit.
 If the Canadian employer that is hiring is in the province of Quebec, the foreign skilled worker may also need to obtain a Certificat d'acceptation du Québec (CAQ) in order to work temporarily in Quebec.

 - A Canada Border Services Agency (CBSA) officer will issue the Canada Temporary Work Permit at the point of entry when the foreign worker arrives in Canada.

 Depending upon the foreign worker's country of citizenship, a Temporary Resident Visa (TRV) may also need to be obtained in order to enter Canada.

 Do you have a Canadian job offer and need a Work Permit?

 - In almost all cases, individuals with a job offer from a Canadian employer must secure a Temporary Work Permit to perform work in Canada.

 A Temporary Work Permit may be issued for a period of time ranging from a few days to a few years.
 The process of applying for a Work Permit is twofold.
 First, the Canadian employer must receive government permission to hire outside of Canada.
 Once this permission has been granted, the designated employee(s) must apply for and receive their Work Permit(s).